tdwg/tcs2/docs/feature-report/README.md

 consists of an XML Schema.
 Unlike ABCD, TCS did not have a dedicated group of users or maintainers and has not been maintained since shortly after it was ratified.
-Any problems that people might have with TCS were never fixed, because there was no mechanism for making changes to the XML Schema.
+Any problems that people might have with TCS were never fixed, because there was no mechanism for making formal changes to the XML Schema.

 As TCS is an XML Schema, data delivered as TCS has to be XML, which was the predominant format for data exchange at the time.
 A few years after TCS was